What is a Cataract?

 Innovations in Lens Implants

 Eye Care Specialists was the first practice in Wisconsin to use lens implants that speed healing and vision restoration by folding and fitting through the tiny incision made during phacoemulsification removal.
-Our team continues to stay abreast of the latest developments and offers an ever-growing variety of options to meet each patient's anatomy, lifestyle and budget as described below.
+Our team continues to stay abreast of the latest developments and offers an ever-growing variety of options to meet each patient's anatomy, lifestyle and budget as briefly described below and covered in more detail in the Cataract Surgery: Lens Implant Options article linked here under the Q&As & Articles tab.

 Monofocal (or single-focus) IOLs are like miniature internal contact lenses set for a single prescription power—usually to provide clear vision in the distance (for watching TV, driving, etc.).
 As such, most monofocal IOL patients still need to wear reading glasses or bifocals after surgery to compensate for “presbyopia,” the decreased ability of the eye to focus on near objects as you age.